The Best Places to Live Aboard a Boat in the United States

 If you plan to live aboard a boat in an area that sees extreme weather, make sure you have a place on land to which you can retreat.
 This can be the home of a friend or relative or simply a property you can reliably rent for a short period of time (you'll want to make sure you can bring a few needed or prized possessions, as well as pets, along with you).

-In many places, you can safely live aboard a boat 365 days a year.
+In many of the best places, you can safely live aboard a boat 365 days a year.
 For those rare days that you can't, have a plan in place.

 Type of Water

 If you love fishing in freshwater, then you'll probably want to be live on a lake or big river.
-If you're a deep sea angler and/or you love cruising through the open ocean, you belong on the coast.
+If you're a deep sea angler and/or you love cruising through the open ocean, you belong along the saltwater shores.

 Living aboard a boat in one type of water can be quite different than it would be in another.
 Think of it like this, a house is a house, but the lifestyle is different if the house is in the desert or the mountains, right?